appakling/appakling.github.io/README.md

 # appak's "archive"
-funny stuff I add cuz y not, it's all a big joke
-(ur welcome schoolkids)
+projects I like and want to "archive" (copy and steal for later)

+it started off as an unblocked site and is slowly turning into a big bookmark page lol

+## TO DO

+- some tools maybe
+- more funny games I want to poke around in
+- nice layout maybe
+- learn some more css and web development
+- get eggs

-do you want to contribute a web-based project that would fit in? contact me on
+## do you want to contribute a web-based project that would fit in? contact me on:

 discord: appakling